billstclair/kakuro-master/cordova/README.md

 3. `npm install -g cordova`
 4. `npm install -g ios-deploy`
 5. `cd .../kakuro-master/cordova`
-6. `cordova add platform ios`
-7. `cordova plugin add cordova-plugin-dialogs`
-8. `cordova plugin add cordova-plugin-statusbar`
-9. `cordova plugin add cordova-plugin-splashscreen`
+6. `./configure`            # Add platforms and plugins
-10. `cordova requirements`   # Do whatever it tells you to complete.
+7. `cordova requirements`   # Do whatever it tells you to complete.
-11. `cordova run ios --list` # Do whenever you want to see the emulated device list
+8. `cordova run ios --list` # Do whenever you want to see the emulated device list

 After that, you can test changes with: